Kalantaka

-Kalantaka or Kalinjar (Sanskrit: कालान्तक, ender of death and time) is an aspect of the Hindu god Shiva as the Conqueror of Time and Death, itself personified by the god Yama.
+Kalantaka (Sanskrit: कालान्तक, ender of time) is an aspect of the Hindu god Shiva as the conqueror of time and death, itself personified by the god Yama.
 He is depicted as defeating or killing Yama when the latter comes to take the life of Shiva's devotee Markandeya.
-Shiva is often depicted as dancing on Death, personified by Yama.
-This incident is believed as happened at Triprangode, Tirur, Malappuram district, Kerala where the Kalasamharamurthy Temple is situated.
-Another chief temple dedicated to Kalantaka is situated at Thirukkadavoor, Tamil Nadu of South India, however the Kalantaka icon is found sculpted in many Shiva temples in the South.
+Shiva is often depicted as dancing on death, personified by Yama.